-Anthem, the regretful game that BioWare has just released in February, is not really born under the name Anthem.
-The game’s original name is Beyond, meaning “outside” – a meaningful name because its gameplay takes gamers beyond the four walls of Fort Tarsis and encourages them to explore the world around them, taking up space. survival for humanity.
+Anthem, the regretful game that BioWare has just released in February, is not born under the name Anthem.
+The game’s original name is Beyond, meaning “outside” – a meaningful name because its gameplay takes gamers beyond the four walls of Fort Tarsis and encourages them to explore the world around them, taking up space survival for humanity.
 However, just a few days before BioWare’s official announcement in June 2017, BioWare received the “order” to change its name.

-The reason that Beyond had to change its name to Anthem was because EA felt that registering the Beyond brand would be difficult and costly, and not approve of the name.
+The reason that Beyond had to change its name to Anthem was that EA felt that registering the Beyond brand would be difficult and costly and not approve of the word.
 EA’s unexpected decision caused BioWare to change the game name to Anthem, one of the backup names it chose earlier.
-However, for the members of BioWare who were involved in the development of the game, the name Anthem had no meaning at the time, because it had nothing to do with the gameplay or the story of the game.
-It took more time for BioWare to find a plausible explanation for the name Anthem: the game’s world was created by Anthem of Creation, a mysterious power manifested throughout the world.
+However, for the BioWare members involved in the game’s development, Anthem’s character had no meaning because it had nothing to do with the gameplay or the game’s story.
+It took more time for BioWare to find a plausible explanation for Anthem: Anthem of Creation created the game’s world, a mysterious power manifested across the globe.

-Anthem: BioWare has crushed its own quintessence.
+Anthem: BioWare has crushed its quintessence.
 Perhaps BioWare wants to use Anthem to create new things in its gaming style.
-But novelty is not seen, only BioWare has crushed what has created its brand.
+But novelty is not seen.
+Only BioWare has destroyed what has made its brand.

-And unfortunately, unexpected 89 minute changes like a name change are not a rare exception to Anthem, but rather something that happens often and continuously.
-During the 6 years since the game was revealed in 2012 under the code name Project Dylan, BioWare witnessed a lot of different events that made Anthem’s development process a messy and chaotic mess. .
-The most obvious evidence for this is the sharing of anonymous characters from BioWare saying that even at the time of the E3 2017 trailer, the studio still did not know how Anthem would be a game. .
+And unfortunately, unexpected 89-minute changes like a name change are not a rare exception to Anthem, but rather something that happens often and continuously.
+During the six years since the game was revealed in 2012 under the code name Project Dylan, BioWare witnessed many different events that made Anthem’s development process a messy and chaotic mess.
+The most obvious evidence for this is the sharing of anonymous characters from BioWare, saying that even at the E3 2017 trailer, the studio still did not know how Anthem would be a game.

-As one of BioWare’s two rare failures (after Mass Effect: Andromeda) and the lowest Metarcritic score in the studio’s 24-year history, Anthem was a major disappointment.
-A reader of the game had to say in the previous article “What has BioWare done for the past 6 years, ” and that is a common question for gamers around the world.
-Fortunately, we have the answer thanks to 19 unnamed characters, all of them are veterans or are working at BioWare.
+As one of BioWare’s two rare failures (after Mass Effect: Andromeda) and the lowest Metarcritic score in the studio’s 24-year history, Anthem was a significant disappointment.
+In the previous article “What has BioWare done for the past six years, ” a reader of the game had to say,” which is a common question for gamers worldwide.
+Fortunately, we have the answer thanks to 19 unnamed characters; all are veterans working at BioWare.

-The Kotaku conducted a thorough interview with 19 people who worked with Anthem or knew about it, and revealed the details behind this failure.
-According to the information revealed, Anthem is the victim of the policy of forcing studios to use EA’s Frostbite engine (no different from Mass Effect: Andromeda ), as a result of the hostile relationship between the two studios. called BioWare, created after a famous development process that lasted 6 years, but actually only lasted about … 18 months.
-Anthem is also affected by a lack of manpower, a number of changes in gameplay design and a team of leaders who do not listen to the staff’s opinions nor hold their own positions.
+The Kotaku conducted a thorough interview with 19 people who worked with Anthem or knew about it and revealed the details behind this failure.
+According to the information displayed, Anthem is the victim of forcing studios to use EA’s Frostbite engine (no different from Mass Effect: Andromeda ) due to the hostile relationship.
+BioWare was created after a famous development process that lasted six years but only lasted about … 18 months.
+Anthem is also affected by a lack of workforce, several gameplay design changes, and a team of leaders who do not listen to the staff’s opinions nor hold their positions.

-BioWare’s lack of manpower is not new.
-Over the past few years, the author has read a lot of information about the departing of BioWare veteran employees, including large bosses who are “pointed, named” to ordinary employees.
+BioWare’s lack of a workforce is not new.
+Over the past few years, the author has read a lot of information about the departing of BioWare veteran employees, including gigantic bosses who are “pointed, named” to ordinary employees.
 But Kotaku’s interview also revealed a new problem: the tremendous pressure that BioWare’s employees suffered during game development.
 Many employees at BioWare Edmonton have been forced to take days off from weeks to months on doctor’s orders because of their mental health.
-Some come back, others don’t.
+Some come back; others don’t.

 Out of spells

-Another surprise was revealed by these employees.
+These employees revealed another surprise.
 According to them, the success of Dragon Age: Inquisition (2014) harmed BioWare.
 This game is a product of a development process full of changes and technical troubles, with most of the content built in the final year instead of being spread out evenly during development, with countless hours.
 Additional work of BioWare employees.
-Many employees feel so tired and exhausted that they think that “Dragon Age: Inquisition should fail so people realize it’s not the way to make games.”
+Many employees feel so tired and exhausted that they think that “Dragon Age: Inquisition should fail, so people realize it’s not the way to make games.”

 But with the consecutive failure of Andromeda and Anthem, BioWare employees realized that their overtime miracle no longer worked.
-Over the years, these two games have severely damaged BioWare’s reputation, making studio employees feel they need to find a new miracle.
+These two games have severely damaged BioWare’s reputation over the years, making studio employees feel they need to find a new miracle.

 Up the idea

 Expected by BioWare to be the “Bob Dylan of the gaming industry,” which has a lasting value in the eyes of gamers, Anthem was conceived in 2012 under the codename Project Dylan when BioWare was still completing Mass Effect 3.
-It was kept secret even within BioWare – only those with a password can access the project’s wiki page, and the Dylan development team is only a few people by the majority of the studio staff at the time … Overtime for Dragon Age: Inquisition.
+It was kept secret even within BioWare – only those with a password can access the project’s wiki page.
+The Dylan development team is only a few people by most of the studio staff at the time Overtime for Dragon Age: Inquisition.

-In the first months, BioWare had determined Anthem would be a multiplayer game, but they had a completely different direction for it.
+BioWare had determined Anthem would be a multiplayer game in the first months, but they had a completely different direction for it.
 They want to take gamers on adventures with friends and stay outside the four walls of Fort Tarsis for as long as possible.
 You will fight in your exosuit with everything you have, from guns to fists.
-The goal of the game is not the spoils the monsters fall, but the time to explore the outside world.
-One of the original missions of the game sounds very interesting: gamers come together to the heart of a volcano to find out why it erupted, and open the bloody path when attacked by monsters.
-Along the way, gamers can pick up components from alien spacecraft to upgrade weapons or exosuit.
+The game’s goal is not the spoils the monsters fall, but the time to explore the outside world.
+One of the game’s original missions sounds very interesting: gamers come together to the heart of a volcano to find out why it erupted and open the bloody path when attacked by monsters.
+Along the way, gamers can pick up components from alien spacecraft to upgrade weapons or suits.

-However, the initial demo versions of Anthem have not clarified whether the game can serve hundreds, even thousands of gamers.
-This is a big question, because BioWare is not sure that the Frostbite engine they are using has enough power to meet the requirements of an online game like this.
+However, Anthem’s initial demo versions have not clarified whether the game can serve hundreds, even thousands of gamers.
+This is a big question because BioWare is not sure that the Frostbite engine they are using has enough power to meet an online game’s requirements like this.

-But before the technical problems were solved and added to that idea, the game’s publishing team encountered a major transformation.
-It was in August 2014, when Mr. Casey Hudson – who would have been Anthem’s creative director – left after finishing the Mass Effect series.
-On his departure, he said that “the foundation of the new brand in BioWare Edmonton (aka Anthem) is complete and the team is ready to enter the pre-development process of a game that I believe will redefine the solution. interactive mind. ” Replacing Casey Hudson is Jon Warner, a new character at BioWare and has 3 years of experience at EA.
+But before the technical problems were solved and added to that idea, the game’s publishing team encountered a significant transformation in August 2014, when Mr. Casey Hudson – who would have been Anthem’s creative director – left after finishing the Mass Effect series.
+On his departure, he said that “the foundation of the new brand in BioWare Edmonton (aka Anthem) is complete, and the team is ready to enter the pre-development process of a game that I believe will redefine the solution. interactive mind. ” Replacing Casey Hudson is Jon Warner, a new character at BioWare and has three years of experience at EA.

 BioWare veterans compare this to “exchanging champions.”
-They compared Casey Hudson’s Mass Effect team as the Enterprise in Star Trek, where each person has a unique role and extremely effective in that role, while the Dragon Age team is a … pirate ship wandering around. before the destination.
+They reached Casey Hudson’s Mass Effect team as the Enterprise in Star Trek, where each person has a unique role and extremely useful in that role, while the Dragon Age team is a pirate ship wandering around.
+Before the destination.
 With the departure of Casey Hudson, the Enterprise lost its captain.

 Even so, members of the Anthem project are still very optimistic mentally.
 A few months later, the Dragon Age: Inquisition was released and was a great success, and the employees of the Dragon Age development team were added to Anthem.
-The two passionate groups met to form the team with the highest fighting spirit EA at that time, and prepared for the development of Anthem.
+The two passionate groups met to form the team with the highest fighting spirit EA and prepared for Anthem’s development.
 “Now we’re just getting started making games,” recalls a BioWare employee who had been involved in the Anthem implementation.